-Common presenting symptoms associated with muscle weakness include pain, spasticity, fasciculations, cramps and muscle atrophy.64 Pain is commonly reported to be frequent and significantly impacts the quality of life of plwMND.65 Progressive loss of strength and control of muscles impact a plwMND's ability to conduct basic and complex activities of daily living.
-The lack of mobility, presence of spasticity and muscle weakness may also lead to pain and limit or prohibit core activities such as walking, speaking, eating, and breathing, 66 decreasing autonomy and increasing dependence on family members and others involved in their care.67 One of the main determinants of quality of life in plwMND is a reduction in valued activity.3 The inability to participate in meaningful activities contributes to a loss of control and autonomy, which in turn is related to lower psychological wellbeing.
-68,69 These meaningful losses that are beyond the plwMND's ability to control, may lead to an increased external locus of control and a lack of purpose in life.
+Common presenting symptoms associated with muscle weakness include pain, spasticity, fasciculations, cramps and muscle atrophy.63 Pain is commonly reported to be frequent and significantly impacts the quality of life of plwMND.64 Progressive loss of strength and control of muscles affect a plwMND's ability to conduct basic and complex activities of daily living.
+The lack of mobility and muscle weakness may also lead to pain and spasticity and limit or prohibit core activities such as walking, speaking, eating, and breathing, 65 decreasing autonomy and increasing dependence on family members and others involved in their care.66 One of the main determinants of quality of life in plwMND is a reduction in valued activity.3 The inability to participate in meaningful activities contributes to a loss of control and autonomy, which in turn is related to lower psychological wellbeing.^{67, 68} These meaningful losses that are beyond the plwMND's ability to control, may lead to an increased external locus of control and a lack of purpose in life.
 Both of these variables are linked with increased hopelessness in plwMND.
-Hopelessness is a component of depression and has been associated with a greater degree of suffering and increased suicidal ideation in plwMND.70-72
+Hopelessness is a component of depression and has been associated with a greater degree of suffering and increased suicidal ideation in plwMND.^{62, 69, 70}

-Noteworthy for HCPs, including physiotherapists, is that an external locus of control and a lack of meaning in life are more predictive of hopelessness than disease factors, 72 providing some insight into avenues for investigation and management.
+Noteworthy for psychologists is that an external locus of control and a lack of meaning in life are more predictive of hopelessness than disease factors, 62 providing some insight into avenues for investigation and management.